-We have reviewed the Navy's application for a renewed IHA for ongoing construction activities for 2015-16 and the 2014-15 monitoring report.
+We have reviewed the Navy's application for a renewed IHA for ongoing construction activities for 2016-17 and the 2015-16 monitoring report.
 Based on that review, we have determined that the proposed action is very similar to that considered in the previous IHAs.
 In addition, no significant new circumstances or information relevant to environmental concerns have been identified.
-Thus, we have determined that the preparation of a new or supplemental NEPA document is not necessary, and, after review of public comments reaffirm our 2013 FONSI.
-The 2013 NEPA documents are available for review at www.nmfs.noaa.gov/pr/permits/ incidental/construction.htm.
+Thus, we have determined that the preparation of a new or supplemental NEPA document is not necessary, and, after review of public comments determine that the existing EA and FONSI provide adequate analysis related to the potential environmental effects of issuing an IHA to the Navy.
+The 2013 NEPA documents are available for review at www.nmfs.noaa.gov/pr/ permits/incidental/construction.htm.